csg-tokyo/bytespresso/Readme.md

 A primitive type in Java is translated into the corresponding primitive type in C.

 Another kind of native method is a static method annotated with `@Foreign`.
 The function body is not given to such a native method.
-Bytespresso assumes that there is a library function with the same name as the `@Foreign` method.
+Bytespresso-C assumes that there is a library function with the same name as the `@Foreign` method.
 For example, `javassist.offload.lib.Unsafe.free` is a `@Foreign` method.
 If it is called, the library function `free` in C is called.
 Since garbage collection is not available, all the objects created by `new` in the translated code must be deallocated by this `free` method after they become garbage.

-Besides native methods, Bytespresso provides compile-time reflection or a compile-time metaobject protocol.
+Besides native methods, Bytespresso-C provides compile-time reflection or a compile-time metaobject protocol.
 A metaclass is specified by the `@Metaclass` annotation attached to the class declaration.
 For example, the metaclass of `javassist.offload.lib.MPI.Request` class is `NativeClass`.
 The `MPI.Request` class in Java implements a native type